complutigcode/cantabria-landcover-timeseries/README.md

 # Land Cover - Cantabria

-This repository contains the land cover classification of the **Cantabria region (Spain)**, based on **Sentinel-2 imagery from 2021**.
+This repository contains the land cover classification of the **Cantabria region (Spain)**, based on **Sentinel-2 imagery from 2021 to 2024**.
 The data have been processed and reprojected for geospatial analysis and area calculation in metric units.

 ---